Stereographic Multiple-Try Metropolis

 \subsubsection{Proof of \cref{thm: ideal uniform ergodic}}

 \begin{proof} Denote the proposal density of \cref{alg:ideal} on $\mathbb{S}^d$ as $T_\infty(z,\cdot)$.
-It suffices to prove that $T_\infty(z,\cdot)$ has a lower bound w.r.t.\,$Q_S(z,\cdot)$, then we can use the same argument in the proof of \cref{Thm:uniform ergodic}.
-Considering only the acceptance process, we have
+It suffices to prove that $T_\infty(z,\cdot)$ has a lower bound w.r.t.\,$Q_S(z,\cdot)$.
+We can use the same argument in the proof of \cref{Thm:uniform ergodic}.
+Considering the accept/reject step, we have